tomysaman/learning-notes/mac/mac-setup.md

 # iTerm2

 - Setting changes
-  - Preferences -> Profiles -> Text
+  - Settings -> Profiles -> Text
     - Use "Underline" as cursor, and tick "Blinking cursor"
-    - Tick "Use built-in Powerline glyphs
+    - Tick "Use built-in Powerline glyphs installing it
-    - Pick a better font, such as "JetBrains Mono".
-See the **Fonts** section below on downloading and installing it
-  - Preferences -> Profiles -> Window
+  - Settings -> Profiles -> Window
     - Use 10% transparency
     - Enable "Blur" at 10%
-  - Preferences -> Profiles -> Keys
+  - Settings -> Profiles -> Keys
     - Set Left Option key as Esc+ (so you can do Opt+F & Opt+B instead of Esc+F & Esc+B)

 - Useful cursor movement shortcuts